Kehewin 123

 Kehewin 123 is an Indian reserve of the Kehewin Cree Nation in Alberta, located within the Municipal District of Bonnyville No. 87.
-It is 20 kilometers south of Bonnyville.
+It is 20 kilometres south of Bonnyville.

 Geography

 The locality of Kehewin is on the Kehewin 123 reserve.

 Demographics

 In the 2016 Canadian Census, it recorded a population of 976 living in 233 of its 256 total private dwellings.

 Economy

 The unemployment rate as of 2022 was approximately 30%. and average incomes among those with full-time work are approximately $12,000 lower than the provincial.

 Education

 This reserve has a 95.5% high school completion rate, in comparison to the average secondary schooling rate of 88%.